 - That’s it, we completed our task to make a Line Graph in Excel with 2 variables.

 - Don’t forget to name your line graph after this.

 Customize Line Graph in Excel

 So as we have our line graph now, we can explore different options to customize it.
-Let’s have a quick look at the features to edit and ornament the line graph in excel.
+Let’s have a quick look at the features to edit the line graph in Excel.